US citizen sentenced to death in Iran

 The 28-year-old former military translator being held in Iran was born in Arizona and graduated from high school in Michigan.
 His family is of Iranian origin.

 His father, a professor at a community college in Flint, Michigan, has said his son is not a CIA spy and was visiting his grandmothers in Iran when he was arrested.

-The Iranian court convicted Hekmati of working with a hostile country, belonging to the CIA and trying to accuse Iran of involvement in terrorism, Monday’s radio report said.
+The Iranian court convicted Hekmati of working with a hostile country, belonging to the CIA and trying to accuse Iran of involvement in terrorism, Monday’s report said.

 In its ruling, a branch of the Tehran Revolutionary Court described Hekmati as a mohareb, an Islamic term that means a fighter against God, and a mofsed, or one who spreads corruption on earth.
 Both terms appear frequently in Iranian court rulings.

 In a closed court hearing in late December, the prosecution asked for the death penalty for Hekmati.